genericSpecimen/github-scripts/README.md

 # github-scripts

-My experiments with the GitHub API to avoid opening the GitHub website, and try to access it from the command line.
+My experiments with the GitHub API to avoid opening the GitHub website.
 Note: These scripts may not work for your use case.
 They have been curated for my own personal needs.

 ## Authentication